Weekly Horoscope: A tarot reading of January 10 - January 16, 2022

 Aquarius January 2022 Horoscope

 Now is the time to set the foundation for the life you wish to build.
-Take all the time you need, and ensure that there are no cracks and scars – no matter how minor – as even the most minuscule flaw in the foundation can bring an entire castle down.
+Take all the time you need, and ensure that there are no cracks and scars, no matter how minor.
+Even the most minuscule flaw in the foundation can bring an entire castle down.
 There’s absolutely no rush to do so – none whatsoever!
 After all, we know very well that we can’t rush labour of love – just like we can’t rush love itself.
 Remember this, it’ll serve you well.

 It’s also important that you don’t suck the fun out of the process.
 Yes, building a life is an incredibly serious thing.
 However, it doesn’t have to be dour, dire, or even remotely boring or depressing.
 Start with celebrating the fact that you have reached the point to begin with life-building.
 Celebrations and treating ourselves with positive reinforcement allows us to grow oh so much more than criticism and deprivation.